hello, Janika_

 Model

 The specific version of Claude you’re talking to.
-Opus, Sonnet, Haiku, different speeds and depths.
+Fable, Opus, Sonnet, Haiku, different speeds and depths.

 Tool